thomaspernet/DataAnalysisPy/README.md

 -   pearson_resid

 -   The Pearson residual table looks at the association between the rows and columns.
 It tells which row, for a given column, has a larger proportion than expected
--   The darker values highlights cells with a positive association between the corresponding row and column variables.
+-   The darker values highlight cells with a positive association between the corresponding row and column variables.
--   The lighter values highlights a negative association between the corresponding row and column variables.
+-   The lighter values highlight a negative association between the corresponding row and column variables.

 ![](https://drive.google.com/uc?export=view&id=187aBRITkEWgdI-kbMRSraneRonKOYeD2)

 -   contribution

--   The contribution table , shows the contribution in % of a given cell to the total Chi-square score is calculated square of the residual divided by the Chi statistics
+-   The contribution table shows the contribution in % of a given cell to the total Chi-square score is calculated square of the residual divided by the Chi statistics

 ![](https://drive.google.com/uc?export=view&id=1TVSpEoOLutSNvPz3fvbu4iS0GWCkYUC4)

 -   result_test

--   The last tab shows the results of the Chi square test
+-   The last tab shows the results of the Chi-square test

 ![](https://drive.google.com/uc?export=view&id=1yZslLVzwkMg8qRvtpWtqXxQP8WI-o5Mh)